-This is the significance of the great revelation of G-d to Moses in Shemot 33:33, where G-d says that only His back may be seen – meaning, His presence can be seen only when we look back at the past; it can never be known or predicted in advance.
+This is the significance of the great revelation of God to Moses in Shemot 33:33, where God says that only His back may be seen – meaning that His Presence can be seen only when we look back at the past; it can never be known or predicted in advance.
 The indeterminacy of meaning at any given moment is what gives the biblical text its openness to ongoing interpretation.

 The words ve-rav yaavod tsair seem simple: “the older will serve the younger.”
 Returning to them in the light of subsequent events, though, we discover that they are anything but clear.
 They contain multiple ambiguities.